charanpanchagnula/certified-aws-solutions-architect-professional/07-databases/rds.md

 - RDS provides managed database instances, which can themselves hold one or more databases
 - Benefits of RDS are the we don't need to manage the physical hardware, the server operating system or the database system itself
 - RDS supports MySQL, MariaDB, PostgreSQL, Oracle, Microsoft SQL Server
-- Amazon Aurora: it is a db engine created by AWS and we can select it as well for usage
+- Amazon Aurora: it is a db engine created by AWS and we can select it as well for usage, but it is a different product.
 - RDS Subnet Group: list of subnets which an RDS database can use.
-Generally it is best practice to have on Subnet Group per database deployment
+Generally it is best practice to have one Subnet Group per database deployment
+- RDS is a managed service, no access to OS or SSH access (except RDS Custom)

 ## RDS Database Instance